 Fortunately, not only is plant-based eating incredibly healthy, but it’s also become quite trendy.
 This means many people are more open to the idea of meals without meat, and they may even secretly want to get healthier, as well.
 Take the opportunity to show your friends and family how deliciously satisfying food on a plant-based diet can be.

 Keep in mind that there are many substitutions for meat and dairy to help you with the journey.
 I’ve got an incredibly comprehensive article on that very topic, so if this is one of your concerns, check it out here.

 4. SOY IS BAD FOR ME

-The biggest myths surrounding soy is that it will increase your risk of breast cancer and reduce testosterone levels.
+The biggest mindset surrounding soy is that it will increase your risk of breast cancer and reduce testosterone levels.
 The reality is that soy isoflavones may help lower the risk for both breast cancer and prostate cancer.
-Further, soy is incredibly nutrient-dense, and is a complete protein.
-For more on the myths surrounding soy, as well as further details on its nutritional benefits, check out my article The Safety of Soy.
+Further, soy is incredibly nutrient-dense and is a complete protein.
+For more on the mindsets surrounding soy, as well as further details on its nutritional benefits, check out my article The Safety of Soy.

 5. EATING THIS WAY IS TOO HARD

 Use sites like mine to find new and interesting recipes.
-Ask your friend who are plant-based for help.
-If you don’t have any friends who are plant-based, find some support online.
+Ask your friends who are plant-based for help.
+If you don’t have any plant-based friends, find some support online.
 There are forums and Facebook groups dedicated to the topic where you are sure to find like-minded people.